PersonaMark: Personalized LLM watermarking for model protection and user attribution: Conclusion

+In this paper, we presented PersonaMark, a novel personalized text watermarking scheme designed to address critical issues of copyright protection, accountability, and traceability in the context of customized LLMs.
 We employ sentence structure information as the medium for watermark injection.
 First, sentence structure representation is derived from syntactic analysis and we encode structural information using a carefully designed hash function.
 Next, utilizing a sentence-level beam search strategy, we sampled candidate sentences with encoding bit-1 information and successfully integrated the watermark into the generated text seamlessly.
 At the same time, by adding the user ID to the input of the hash function, we construct a hashing function database corresponding to specific users.
 Personalized hashing function provides personalized watermarking injection process.
 We achieve personalized watermarking by adding different watermarks for different users, which means the generated text under any user's account will contain his unique user ID.
 Though watermark detection based on the hashing function database, the user ID could be retrieved.

 We propose new evaluation indicators related to model behavior for assisting the development of text watermarking techniques, and design experiments to measure the intervention and impact of watermarking algorithms on model behavior from a textual perspective, verifying the effectiveness of the algorithm proposed.
 The experimental results show that under comprehensive indicators PersonaMark has the least interference and impact on the model generation process, making it the first text watermarking method that achieve personalized watermarking without destroying model performance.